 - A template is considered inactive if your organization isn’t using it for an assessment.

-When you purchase a premium template and create an assessment from it, that template is active for one year.
-Your purchase will automatically renew unless you cancel renewal.
+If you link any assessments to a purchased premium template, that template will be active for one year.
+Your purchase will automatically renew unless you cancel.

 Activated templates counter

 Your assessment page and assessment templates page have an activated templates counter near the top.
-The counter displays the number of templates in use out of the number eligible to use according to your licensing agreement.
+The counter displays the number of templates in use out of the number you're eligible to use according to your licensing agreement.
 Template use is counted at the certification level.

 For example, if your counter shows 2/5, this means your organization has activated 2 templates out of the 5 that are available to use.